U.S. automakers to say they aspire to up to 50% of EV sales by 2030 -sources | Business

 U.S. automakers to say they aspire to up to 50% of EV sales by 2030 -sources

-Detroit's Big Three automakers plan to announce on Thursday that they aspire to have 40% to 50% of new vehicle sales by 2030 be electric models, sources briefed on the matter said.
-The administration also plans this week to announce its proposed revisions to vehicle emissions standards through 2026.
-Last month Stellantis said it was targeting over 40% of U.S. vehicles be low-emission by 2030.
+Detroit's Big Three automakers plan to announce on Thursday that they aspire to have 40% to 50% of new vehicle sales by 2030 be electric models as they call for billions in U.S. government assistance to meet aggressive targets, sources briefed on the matter said.

 - Country: